 Step 4.
 If it's a C-type drive, try to connect the SSD to your Mac directly.

-Mac external SSD not showing issues are caused by the system issues.
+Mac external SSD not showing the system issues cause issues.
 But it can be fixed by restarting your Mac.
 Restarting the Mac will refresh its Operating system's memory and give it a fresh start, which works when the USB port is busy.
 Simply choose the "Apple menu" > "Restart".

 When SSD is not showing up on Mac, first check if the SSD is found in Disk Utility.
-If it can be found in Disk Utility, make sure that the drive does not have any hardware problem, and you can mount and repair the SSD in Disk Utility.
-But if you can't find it listed in Disk Utility, the SSD might be physically damaged.
+If it can be found in Disk Utility, make sure that the drive does not have any hardware problems, and you can mount and repair the SSD in Disk Utility.
+But the SSD might be physically damaged if you can't find it listed in Disk Utility.

 Step 1.
 Go to System Preferences > Disk Utility.